Google employee claims artificial intelligence system is 'human and has emotions'

 AUSTIN, Texas - One of Google’s employees is on administrative leave after claiming an artificial intelligence chatbox system is human and has emotions.

-Engineer Blake Lemoine published a conversation he had with LaMBDA, an artificial intelligence chat system, after he was put on leave claiming the AI had become capable of feeling human emotions.
+Engineer Blake Lemoine published a conversation he had with LaMDA, an artificial intelligence chat system, after he was put on leave claiming the AI had become capable of feeling human emotions.

 "It's an interesting concept," said Peter Stone, Professor of Computer Science at UT Austin

-Stone has read through the transcript and says he is not sold on that idea of AI having emotions.
+Stone has read through the transcript and says he is not sold on the idea of AI having emotions.

 "This is, from my perspective, a concept that is, you know, very fun to think about in the context of science fiction, but it's not realistic in the context of today's science," he said.